4,500+ YEARS OF MINING HISTORY IN AN AMAZING CAVE SYSTEM

 P&P is added at cost.

-Due to natural variations with natural ochre, we are unable to ensure specific colours can be repeated.
-We therefore recommend a visit to our shop to buy sufficient to complete the work in hand, if a specific colour is required.
+Due to variations in natural ochre, we are unable to ensure specific colours can be repeated.
+We recommend a visit to our shop if a pigment of a specific colour is required.

 Samples of ochre

-Ochre colours vary from pocket to pocket in the rock, this means that we do not produce swatches for the pigments.
-Choose from the range available in the mine shop, or telephone to discuss your requirements.
-We can supply lumps of pure unprocessed ochre, at similar cost, if required.
+Ochre colours vary from pocket to pocket in the rock.
+The ochre is carried through the cave system from deep underground and processed on the surface in the ochre room to make a pure pigment ready for use.
+Choose from the range available in the mine shop, or telephone to discuss requirements.
+We can also supply lumps of pure unprocessed ochre.

 The use of natural ochres requires no chemical processing.
 Ochres are harmless to living things and will eventually return to where they originated – the Earth, with no adverse effects.

-Ochre can be mixed with any artist’s medium, whether oil, water based or acrylic, it is recognised as being one of the most light fast and permanent of pigments.
+Ochre mixes well into any artist’s medium, whether oil, water based or acrylic.
+Ochre is known to be one of the most light fast and permanent of pigments.

-We have several documents related to our ochre available here for download:
+We have information related to our ochre available here for download:

 Down Arrow